Duke University Compliance Program Accountability and Assurance

 School of Medicine and School of Nursing faculty and staff and DUHS personnel are also subject to the Duke Health code of conduct; Duke Integrity in Action.
 Both the Code of Conduct and the Integrity in Action emphasize that confidentiality of individuals reporting violations of laws, rules or policies will be maintained to the extent practicable, and individuals reporting issues in good faith will be protected from retaliation.

 The non-retaliation and non-retribution policy are contained in the Code of Conduct for the University and Duke Health.
 Confidentiality of individuals reporting violations of laws, rules or policies will be maintained to the extent practicable, and individuals reporting violations in good faith will be protected from retaliation.

 Risk and Compliance Steering Committee

-The Risk and Compliance Steering Committee (RCSC) is comprised of the President (as Chair), the Chancellor of the Health System, the Provost, the Executive Vice President, the Dean of the School of Medicine, the General Counsel and a Dean appointed by the President (currently the Dean of the Engineering School), the Chief Ethics and Compliance Officer, and the Executive Director of Audit, Risk and Compliance.
+The Risk and Compliance Steering Committee (RCSC) is comprised of the President (as Chair), the Chancellor of the Health System, the Provost, the Executive Vice President, the Dean of the School of Medicine, the General Counsel, a Dean appointed by the President (currently the Dean of the Engineering School), the Chief Ethics and Compliance Officer, and the Executive Director of Audit, Risk and Compliance.
 This Committee receives reports from the Chief Ethics and Compliance Officer regarding significant compliance issues and provides advice and consultation on these issues including levels of institutional risk acceptance and defined pathways for resolution.

 Compliance Program Standards and Responsibilities